darwinanddavis/LECWorkingGroup/README.md

 :two: [Download the model file (right click here and 'Save link as')](https://github.com/darwinanddavis/LECWorkingGroup/raw/master/NPSI.R?raw=true) and run the simulation model in `RStudio`.
 :three: Follow the instructions at the beginning of the `R` file to run the model.

 ## Instructions for keyword scrape bot

+The bot reads a .txt file of literature entries resulting from a keyword search term query output from a Web of Science database search and returns a new file containing user defined search terms.

 Required files: